ejmastnak/portfolio/src/tmg/chattmg/index.md

   Route::post('/chat/stream', [OpenAiController::class, 'stream'])->name('chat.stream');
   ```

-- `/chat/register`: the POST route discussed above **TODO:** link in the context of session registration.
+- `/chat/register`: the POST route discussed [earlier](#registering-conversations) in the context of conversation registration.

-## Calling the OpenAI Responses API
+## Calling the OpenAI Responses API {#openai-calls}

-Here is proof-of-concept code for calling the OpenAI Responses API to generate a response from a given prompt, based on the conversation history so far and using a vector store for file search/RAG:
+Here is minimal working code for calling the OpenAI Responses API from a Laravel backend to generate a response from a given prompt, based on the conversation history so far and using a vector store for file search/RAG:

 ```php
 <?php